This article may contain links from our affiliate partners. Please read how we make money!

 This recipe uses many classic ingredients and flavors that are in a traditional stir fry.
 It has a robust aromantic flavor made from natural, healthy ingredients, and it’s packed with essential vitamins and minerals that provide a ton of health benefits.
 You don’t need to feel guilty if you overeat this Asian broccoli salad because it contains only 118 calories per serving.

-It’s a popular choice in our weight loss meal prep ideas, and for a good reason!
-We love to make kitchen time to a minimum when we have a lot of meal prep, and with 12 minutes, this Asian broccoli salad is an excellent addition.
+It’s a popular choice in my weight loss meal prep ideas, and for a good reason!
+I love to make kitchen time to a minimum when I have a lot of meal prep, and with 12 minutes, this Asian broccoli salad is an excellent addition.

 Health and Nutrition